JSRagman/ATxmega32E5/Definitions/README.md

    - Workaround
      - I added the relevant definitions to TWI_Defs.asm
      - The added definitions were transcribed from Ref 2 but not operationally tested

+## Tidbits
+#### APB: Technical Writer at Large.
+Armed with Red and Green Pens.
+Extremely Dangerous.
+A poorly written datasheet cries out to me like a wounded animal.
+This is a good thing if you are seeking technical clarity.
+Not so good if you would like to see some actual code samples.

+#### Two Differences
+Reference 1, section 13.2, fourth paragraph, begins "There are two differences between timer/counter type 4 and type 5".
+It then goes on to list one.

+Are you, perhaps, curious as to what the second difference might be?